 We recommend that you schedule routine full database backups of master frequently enough to protect your data sufficiently to meet for your business needs.
 If master is damaged while a server instance is running, you can fix the damaged database easily by restoring a recent full database backup of master if one has been created.

 If a server instance cannot start because master is damaged, master must be rebuilt.
 Rebuilding master reverts all of the system databases to their original state.
 For this reason, rebuilding master entails additional steps.
-For more information, see Rebuilding System Databases.
+For more information, see Considerations for Rebuilding the master Database.

 After any statement or system procedure is executed that changes information in master, it is advisable to back up master; for example, after changing a server-wide configuration option.
 If master is not backed up after it changes and the backup is restored, any changes since the last backup are lost.